MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UnifiedGroupLinks.md

 Get-UnifiedGroupLinks -Identity "Human Resources Department" -LinkType Members
 ```

-This example show the members of the Office 365 Group named Human Resources Department
+This example show the members of the Microsoft 365 Group named Human Resources Department

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the Office 365 Group that you want to view.
-You can use any value that uniquely identifies the Office 365 Group.
+The Identity parameter specifies the Microsoft 365 Group that you want to view.
+You can use any value that uniquely identifies the Microsoft 365 Group.
 For example:

 - Name